-In 2021, the resumption of economic activity due to the easing of contingency measures concerning the COVID-19 pandemic, influenced all the national reality and, consequently, the waste sector.
+The resumption of economic activity in the 2 latest years, influenced all the national reality and, consequently, the waste sector.

-In 2021, 5.3 million tons (t) of municipal waste were produced in Portugal, 1% more than in 2020.
+In 2022, 5323 thousand tons (t) of municipal waste were produced in Portugal, 0.24% more than in 2021.

-The Portuguese MSW production per capita in 2021 corresponded to approx. 513 kg/year above the EU28 average per capita MSW production (http://ec.europa.eu/eurostat/statistics-explained/index.php/Municipal_waste_statistics).
+The Portuguese MSW production per capita in 2022 corresponded to approx. 508.5 kg/year below the EU28averagepercapitaMSWproduction(http://ec.europa.eu/eurostat/statistics-explained/index.php/Municipal_waste_statistics).